 - Using specific supplements to reduce emotional and physical perceptions of “threat”

-And some will relate to lifestyle, such as:
+And some related to lifestyle, such as:

 - Sleeping and exercising in a way that encourages a return to cyclical hormone production